Private, In-Home Tutoring in Little Ferry, New Jersey

-SchoolTutoring Academy’s tutoring programs for Little Ferry students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Little Ferry, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The borough of Little Ferry, New Jersey is served by three public school systems.
 The Little Ferry Public Schools is responsible for the education of children in kindergarten through the eighth grade.
 The district has over 900 students who attend one of two schools in the district.
 Once students are of high school age, they attend Ridgefield Park High School, which is part of the Ridgefield Park Public Schools.
 That school has nearly 1,200 students in grades 9-12.
 Students who wish to pursue a career-focused high school education can apply to attend the Bergen County Technical Schools, which offer various career and technical programs at campuses throughout Bergen County.

 Educating Our Parents: Understanding the Little Ferry District Curriculum

 Students in Little Ferry receive a comprehensive education that is based on both state and national standards.
 These standards, outlined in the New Jersey Core Curriculum Content Standards and the Common Core State Standards, are meant to ensure that all students acquire the knowledge and skills they need to be successful in the 21st Century.
 Classroom learning is undertaken in safe and caring environments in which educational professionals foster the individual growth of each student.